QuineDot/rust-learning/src/dyn-any.md

 `TypeId`, but [related to some discussion below,](#why-static) this may not be as straightforward as it may sound.

-## Dowcasting methods are not trait methods
+## Downcasting methods are not trait methods

 Note that the *only* method available in the `Any` trait is `type_id`.
 [All of the downcasting methods](https://doc.rust-lang.org/std/any/trait.Any.html#implementations)